ecasilla/Static-Website/README.md

 #Folder Strcuture
 Please copy the contents of this repo into a folder with your project name.

 Project --root

-  App
+* App
-  fonts --DTV fonts
+  *  fonts --Custom fonts
+  *  images --images to be minified
+  *  scripts --JS source
+  *  styles --less
-  images --images to be minified scripts --JS source styles --less vendor -- bower_components/random .js librarys views --jade templates
+  *  vendor -- bower_components/random .js librarys
+  *  views --jade templates

-Tests
+* Tests
-  fixtures --html fixtures
+  * fixtures --html fixtures
-  helpers --any test helper libs intergration --casperJS and broswer testing unit --all unit tests for your scripts files
+  * helpers --any test helper libs
+  * intergration --casperJS and broswer testing
+  * unit --all unit tests for your scripts files

 ##Testem
 [Testem-repo](https://github.com/airportyh/testem)